stakx-io/stakx/.github/PULL_REQUEST_TEMPLATE.md

 ### Check List

-- [ ] All test passed
+- [ ] All unit tests passed
-- [ ] Added test to ensure to fix/ensure properly.
+- [ ] Added unit test to ensure fix works as intended